 Stones, pearls, and textures are your choice if they are within the tool list parameters.
 (Your cabochon should be no smaller than 20 mm in diameter and not larger than a 30 x 40 mm oval.)
 This allows for learning the same techniques while producing test pieces that are to your own individual taste.

-Some of the techniques include:
+Some of the techniques covered include:

-Studio habits, safety, and simple ergonomics
+Studio safety and simple ergonomics

-How to use a bench shear
+When and how to use a bench shear

 Sawing and piercing techniques